Who is Wrong, You or Your Friends?

 One day, as we were driving along, a full-scale battle emanated from the car’s back seat with screams of hate and vengeance and words of promises of justice.

-For a short moment, they were ready to forfeit all future relationships for a piece of trash that should have been thrown out anyway.
+For a short moment, they were ready to give up all future relationships for a piece of trash we would throw out, anyway.

 I read a news story once where a young man was killed because he would not let his brother be the car in the board game Monopoly.

 Too often, the things that we are getting all locked up on are not all that important.